 Which license should you use?

-So we have had a look at what Open Source Software is and we shortly touched upon why it is important to add a license to your code.
-The next question is which licenses are there? and which one should I use?
+So we have looked at what Open Source Software is, and we shortly touched upon why it is important to add a license to your code.
+The next question is which licenses are there?
+And which one should I use?
 In the next blog posts we will dive into the different Open Source Software licenses that are available and which licenses are compatible with one another.